Biden picks Cuban-American lawyer Mayorkas as U.S. homeland security chief | Politics

 Biden picks Cuban-American lawyer Mayorkas as U.S. homeland security chief

 If confirmed by the U.S. Senate, Mayorkas would become the first Latino and first foreign-born leader of the sprawling department created in the aftermath of the Sept.
 11, 2001, attacks on the United States.
-DHS, with about 240,000 employees, is responsible for border security, immigration enforcement, cybersecurity, disaster readiness and relief, and encompasses the U.S. Coast Guard and Secret Service, among other portfolios.
-Mayorkas, 60, was born in Havana and came to the United States as a political refugee when he was roughly a year old with his family, fleeing the communist-ruled island nation, moving first to Florida and then California.
+DHS, with about 240,000 employees, is responsible for border security, immigration enforcement, cybersecurity, disaster readiness and relief, and encompasses the U.S. Coast Guard and Secret Service.
+Mayorkas, who turns 61 on Tuesday, was born in Havana and came to the United States when he was roughly a year old with his family, fleeing the Communist-ruled island nation, moving first to Florida and then California.
 He is currently a partner at the law firm WilmerHale.

 "When I was very young, the United States provided my family and me a place of refuge," Mayorkas wrote on Twitter following the announcement.
 "Now, I have been nominated to be the DHS Secretary and oversee the protection of all Americans and those who flee persecution in search of a better life for themselves and their loved ones."
 Biden has pledged to undo many of Trump's restrictive immigration policies.
 The hundreds of planned changes could take months or years to implement.
 Some pro-immigrant activists favored Mayorkas for the DHS role.

-Mayorkas joined the Obama administration in 2009 as the director of the U.S. Citizenship and Immigration Services (USCIS) agency.
-In that role, he oversaw the implementation of DACA, which was up and running 60 days after being announced.
-The program protected eligible immigrants from deportation and provided them work permits.
-Mayorkas navigated logistical and legal obstacles to meet an ambitious implementation deadline, according to Stephen Legomsky, the USCIS chief counsel at the time.

-"We were tied up in knots for 60 days and Ali somehow got it together," Legomsky said.
 A 2015 DHS inspector general's report found Mayorkas had intervened in cases related to certain "politically powerful" people involved in an investor visa program, giving the perception he had provided preferential treatment to those people and related businesses.
-The cases involved prominent Democrats including Anthony Rodham, the brother of 2016 Democratic presidential nominee Hillary Clinton, former Virginia Governor Terry McAuliffe and former Senate Majority Leader Harry Reid.
+The cases involved prominent Democrats including Anthony Rodham, the brother of 2016 Democratic presidential nominee Hillary Clinton, former Virginia Governor Terry McAuliffe and former Democratic Senate Majority Leader Harry Reid.

+A Biden transition spokesman noted that the inspector general did not find any legal wrongdoing with Mayorkas' actions and determined the decisions were "legitimately within his purview."

 ALSO READ